shubhammantri1/First_App/README.md

 # Android
 Hello Guys, Here I am Providing an illustration of Button and Toast in Android.
-I am creating an app that shows a message on clicking Button.
+I am creating an app that shows a Toast on clicking Button.
 # What is Toast??
 A toast provides simple feedback about an operation in a small popup.
 It only fills the amount of space required for the message and the current activity remains visible and interactive.